 1. Go to Settings > Receptionist > Notifications.

-2. Click Add Contact
+2. Click Add Contact (or Add Recipient).

 3. Fill in the contact details:

-- Type — Choose Email or SMS.
+- Type — Choose Email, SMS, or Push.

 - Label — Add a descriptive label like "Owner," "Office Manager," or "Dispatch."

-4. Save the contact.
+6. Save the contact.

 Repeat for each person who should receive notifications.